MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroupThreadPostAttachmentUploadSession.md

 This allows transfer to be resumed, in case the network connection is dropped during upload.
 The following are the steps to attach a file to an Outlook item using an upload session: See attach large files to Outlook messages or events for an example.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaGroupThreadPostAttachmentUploadSession](/powershell/module/Microsoft.Graph.Beta.Groups/New-MgBetaGroupThreadPostAttachmentUploadSession?view=graph-powershell-beta)

 ## SYNTAX